souldanger/jekyll-pwa-workbox/README.md

 ---

-## Note
+## Notes

-### When the site updates...
+### Workbox Plugins

+Workbox also comes with a set of plugins, details of how to use these can be found in the [Workbox Guide - Using Plugins](https://developers.google.com/web/tools/workbox/guides/using-plugins)

+### Updates / Manual Refresh

-As the service worker has precached our assets such as `index.html`, JS files and other static files, we should notify user when our site has something changed.
-When these updates happen, the service worker will go into the `install` stage and request the newest resources, but the user must refresh current page so that these updates can be applied.
-A normal solution is showing a toast with the following text: `This site has changed, please refresh current page manually.`.
+When the PWA / Website updates, the service worker will go into the `install` stage and request the newest resources, but the user must refresh current page manually so that these updates can be applied.

-This plugin will dispatch a custom event called `sw.update` when the service worker has finished the update work.
-So in your site, you can choose to listen this event and popup a toast to remind users refreshing current page.
+This can be achieved by notifying the user with a toast, asking to refresh the page manually.

-# Contribute
+## Contribute

 Fork this repository, make your changes and then issue a pull request.
 If you find a bug or if you have new ideas, please file an issue in our [bug tracker](https://github.com/souldanger/jekyll-pwa-workbox/issues).

-# Copyright
+## Copyright

 Copyright &copy; 2019 souldanger, Pan Yuqi, Xing Peng